 “When you come to a fork in the road, take it.”
 Yogi Berra

 The United States and much of the modern world stand at a political crossroads.
 The stakes feel extremely high, the threats potentially the most catastrophic since the fall of the Soviet Empire.
-Autocrats consolidate power in the most powerful nations on earth, and frankly a series of American presidents have appeared driven to follow suit.
-New technologies emerge and permeate our minds and lives, amplifying every mistake and human foible, and painfully revealing each corruption.
+Autocrats consolidate power in the most powerful nations on earth.
+The greatness of unprecedented collective human success and well being casts dark shadows on natural environments worldwide.
+New technologies emerge and permeate our minds and lives, amplifying every mistake and human foible; corruption gets painfully revealed, emotions get played, and this often results in drastically skewed perspectives.
 In this pressured atmosphere a kind of cultic fundamentalism has overwhelmed American public dialogue – at least the fundamentalists have.
 College professors are shouted down, biased pundits troll each other, orchestrated riots eliminate rational discussion, angrily hurled slogans replace dialectic.
 Politics in this country has always been a contact sport.
 It is qualitatively different now, and we all feel it.

 Being a student of Zen, my concerns have primarily emerged from my experiences in this tradition, while the admirable impetus toward inter-faith dialogue has paradoxically exposed how prevalent these ideas also appear to be in American Theravada, Tibetan, and other schools.
 I often hear similar observations from friends in other religions, and in other cultural fields.
 This unquestioned sort of partisanship imperils not only the integrity of the religion, but the well-being of people, especially young people, who might turn toward Dharmic traditions seeking existential, psychological, and spiritual clarity (as I first did 30 years ago), and are instead offered political indoctrination mistaken for “wisdom and compassion.”